What I can offer for you and your family

 – If a video is requested, please provide the equipment.

-Immediate postpartum support for bonding and feeding for about 2-3 hours after birth
+Immediate postpartum support for bonding and feeding for 1-3 hours after birth

 – As a CLEC, I can help with the first breastfeeding session

 – I can remember and help you achieve any postpartum wishes you have

 – I can get you and your partner/support person(s) something to eat, take informal baby/family photos and get you any information/resources you need right away.